SkipTransit/mturk-suite/README.md

 # Mturk Suite
-A Chrome extension for https://www.mturk.com/ and in the future https://worker.mturk.com/
+An extension for https://www.mturk.com/ and in the future https://worker.mturk.com/

 # Features
 - Right clicking inside an input field gives the option to paste your Worker ID